patrick-kidger/quax/README.md

 - structured (e.g. tridiagonal) matrices
 - sparse arrays
 - PRNG keys
+- quantisation?
+- bounded dynamism?

-and if desired perform multiple dispatch on them!
+...and if desired perform multiple dispatch on them!

 Moreover, this works even with existing programs, that were not written to accept such array-ish objects! :D